architjain/ws-lambda-at-edge/Lab2_ContentGeneration/README.md

 ![x](./img/03-configure-test-event.png)

-Execute the test-invoke and validate the function is executed with `200` status code and the `body` field contains a meaningful HTML document.
+Execute the test-invoke and validate the function has returned `200` status code and the `body` field contains a meaningful HTML document.

 ![x](./img/04-test-invoke-successful.png)